 Photo by Muriel Steinke, 2022.

 Harriet Steinke is a composer of concert music.
-She has been commissioned by chamber ensembles, orchestras, and soloists across the U.S and some of her favorite premieres have been in her hometown city of Detroit.
+She has been commissioned by chamber ensembles, orchestras, and soloists across the U.S and some of her favorite premieres have been in her hometown city of Detroit, Michigan.

-Upcoming, Steinke is working with the newly GRAMMY-awarded Akropolis Reed Quintet on a full length instrumental Mass, which will be premiered in summer 2025.
-Also this year, she was named one finalists for the Beth Morrison Projects NextGen program and will present a newly commissioned one act vocal theatre work at National Sawdust in New York City in 2026, produced by BMP.
+Steinke is currently working with the newly GRAMMY-awarded Akropolis Reed Quintet on a full length instrumental Mass, which premiered in Detroit in June 2025 and will be toured across the country during ARQ’s upcoming seasons.
+Also this year, she was named one of the finalists for the Beth Morrison Projects NextGen program and will present a newly commissioned one act vocal theatre work at National Sawdust in New York City in 2026, produced by BMP.

 She holds degrees in music and english from Butler University and two graduate degrees in music composition from the Yale School of Music.
 She has also worked as a professional grant writer, artistic operations coordinator, and business development manager and fundraiser for several arts and non-arts organizations.
 Her primary composition teachers include Michael Schelle, Martin Bresnick, Chris Theofanidis, Aaron Jay Kernis, and David Lang.